khanhtoandng/postgresql-crash/docs/postgresql.md

         * Postgest:
             * automatically creates an index for the primary key column of every table
             * automatically creates an index for any unique constraint

+### Query Tuning: benchmarking + evaluating queries

+    * Explain: Build a query plan and display info about it
+    * Explain analyze: Build a query plan, run it, and info about it

+### View

+    * Create a fake table has rows from other tbales
+    * Can reference the view in any place
+    * query that gets executed every time you refer to it

+### Materialized View

+    * Query that gets executed only at very specific time
+    * Result are saved and can be referenced without rerunning the query